recommenders-team/recommenders/README.md

 ## What's New (February 4, 2021)

-We have a new relase [Recommenders 2021.2](https://github.com/microsoft/recommenders/releases/tag/2021.2)!
+We have a new release [Recommenders 2021.2](https://github.com/microsoft/recommenders/releases/tag/2021.2)!

 It comes with lots of bug fixes, optimizations and 3 new algorithms, GeoIMC, Standard VAE and Multinomial VAE.
 We also added tools to facilitate the use of Microsoft News dataset (MIND).
-In addition, we publised our KDD2020 tutorial where we built a recommender of COVID papers using Microsoft Academic Graph.
+In addition, we published our KDD2020 tutorial where we built a recommender of COVID papers using Microsoft Academic Graph.

 We also changed the default branch from master to main.
-Now when you download the repo, you will get main branch.
+Now when you download the repo, you will get the main branch.

 See past announcements in [NEWS.md](NEWS.md).